-Following the appointment of a new Monitoring Officer during 2022/23, the Constitutional and been reviewed, refreshes and approved by the FRA.
+Following the appointment of a new Monitoring Officer from September 2022, the Constitution has been reviewed, refreshed and approved by the FRA.

 The main decision-making body is the Fire and Rescue Authority (FRA) whose meetings are open to the public.
 There is an Audit and Standards Committee and Executive Committee.